Automotive Service Technology

 Automotive Service Technology consists of two programs: Automotive Service Technology 1 - T400700 (1050 hours) and Automotive Service Technology 2 -T400800 (750 hours).

-It is recommended that students complete Automotive Service Technology 1 or demonstrate mastery of the outcomes of the program prior to enrollment in Automotive Service Technology 2.
+Students must complete Automotive Service Technology 1 or demonstrate mastery of the program outcomes prior to enrollment in Automotive Service Technology 2.

 These programs consist of a planned sequence of courses that is based on the Automotive Service Excellence (A.S.E.) certification.
 Student owned hand tools are required and safety is stressed.